 DISCUSSION

 In this study we analysed simultaneous trajectories of most individuals in social groups of highly cohesive meerkat in a foraging context.
-We measured the average position of each individuals along the axis of movement, as well as their probability to impact the rest of the group’s direction and timing of travel, in order to infer the patterns of influence among social statuses.
-The comparison of 5 different groups as well as the use of different, complementary metrics to measure influence allows us to draw nuanced conclusions regarding mechanisms of coordination and social cohesion in meerkats.
+We measured the average position of each individual along the axis of movement, as well as their probability to impact the rest of the group’s direction and timing of travel, in order to infer the patterns of influence among social statuses.
+The comparison of five groups as well as the use of different, complementary metrics to measure influence allows us to draw nuanced conclusions regarding mechanisms of coordination and social cohesion in meerkats.

 We found that overall, the movement of individuals is more important in predicting in which direction the group is going to go next, or when it will accelerate, than their position within the group.
-Though classical models of collective movement (REF) or controlled studies of moving animal groups (REF) often find individual position to be an important predictor of where other individuals are going to be moving next, our findings make sense in the light of the particular ‘stop-and-go’ type of movement exhibited by meerkat groups.
-Indeed contrary to animals in the studies cited above which tend to be always in motion and for which therefore position in a strong indicator of direction, a lot of the time each individual meerkat is foraging independently from others while the group as a whole is relatively stationary, therefore their position in the group doesn’t necessarily entail the direction where they want to go next.
-Rather, as our results tend to show, their likelihood to influence the group’s direction of movement increases with the speed at which they move towards that particular direction.
+Though classical models of collective movement (REF) or controlled studies of moving animal groups (REF) often find individual position to be an important predictor of where other individuals are going to be moving next, our findings support a ‘stop-and-go’ type of movement exhibited by meerkat groups.
+Indeed, contrary to animals studied before, which tend to be always in motion and for which therefore position in a strong indicator of direction, a lot of the time each individual meerkat is foraging independently from others while the group as a whole is relatively stationary, therefore their position in the group doesn’t necessarily entail the direction where they want to go next.
+Rather,our results indicate that their likelihood to influence the group’s direction of movement increases with the speed at which they move towards a particular direction.
 This exemplifies how important the type of movement exhibited by a collective group are in determining the decision-making rules they follow.